alpha-nu/restonode.api/README.md

 **For convenience, a postman collection is included in the source, the json export `.\order-management.postman_collection.json` contains sample requests for all endpoints as well as user journeys spanning multiple requests.
 HTTP errors and entity validations have a dedicated folder in the collection as well.**

 For easy testing please run `yarn seed-data` first to be able to get the users accounts used in the collection.

+##running the notification consumers
+For a full end to end working example, make sure the customer and restaurant notification consumers are running.
+For more details refer to [restonode.messaging documentation](https://github.com/alpha-nu/restonode.messaging)